 The flame spread rating for Western Red Cedar is 69 (Class II rating), which is much lower than the average finishes.

-Smoke developed classifications reflect the amount of smoke released by burning material.
-They are used in conjunction with flame spread ratings to regulate the use of interior finish materials where the potential to generate smoke or control smoke movement is of major fire safety importance.
+Smoke-developed classifications reflect the amount of smoke released by burning material.
+They are used in conjunction with the flame spread ratings to regulate the use of interior finish materials where the potential to generate smoke or control smoke movement is of major fire safety importance.

-Western Red Cedar’s flame spread rating and smoke developed classification compare well with the ratings of many other species of both softwood and hardwood.
+Western Red Cedar’s flame spread rating and smoke developed classification compare well with the ratings of many other softwood and hardwood species.

-Because of its favorable performance, Western Red Cedar can be used for interior finish in some building applications where other species would not be permitted.
+Western Red Cedar can be used for an interior finish in some building applications where other species would not be permitted because of its favorable performance.

-photo and craftsmanship by Impel Constrution of Stanwood, WA
+photo and craftsmanship by Impel Construction of Stanwood, WA

 Evidence of cedar’s durability are the many cedar artifacts still in good condition today.

 we supplied the full, rough sawn Western Red Cedar for this project on Long Island, NY

 Properly finished and maintained, cedar will deliver decades of trouble-free service.
 If exposed for prolonged periods to conditions where decay could be a factor, such as where the wood is in contact with the ground, cedar should be treated with suitable wood preservatives.